“Normal” pooping in babies

 Check your baby’s anus if you think they have infant dyschezia.
 If their stools are hard enough, they can produce small tears in the anus that can bleed and cause more discomfort.

 If constipation is serious, you should get in touch with your healthcare provider or emergency care immediately.
-Serious signs of constipation may be:
+Serious signs of constipation include the following:

 - Your baby is throwing up.